bahrus/xtal-method/README.md

 # \<xtal-method\>

-A significant subset of the web development community is enamored with the concept of bringing the power of  [server-side templating engines](https://www.w3schools.com/asp/razor_cs_loops.asp), combined with functional concepts, to the client.
+A significant subset of the web development community is enamored with the concept of bringing the power of  [server-side templating engines](https://www.w3schools.com/asp/razor_cs_loops.asp), combined with [functional concepts[(http://fxsl.sourceforge.net/articles/FuncProg/Functional%20Programming.html), to the client.
 But which of the competing templating engines to use?
 I like the approach adopted by [Skate](https://skatejs.netlify.com/)

 >For this reason, Skate provides a hook to inject renderers for any view library